Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 Anticholinergic medications: Acetylcholine is a naturally occurring substance in your body.
 In people with AD, there is a low level of acetylcholine.
 When taken with anticholinergic drugs, bacopa can cause an even greater reduction.

-Anticholinergic medications—like Ditropan XL (oxybutynin) for overactive bladder (OAB)—might worsen this problem and work against AD medications.
+Anticholinergics—like Ditropan XL (oxybutynin) for overactive bladder (OAB)—might worsen this problem and work against AD medications.
 Since bacopa may help improve AD symptoms, anticholinergic medications might also work against bacopa.

 Anti-inflammatory medications: Bacopa can impact inflammation.
 For this reason, bacopa might interact with other medicines that affect inflammation.
-For example, bacopa might have additive effects (problems caused from combining the medications) with a nonsteroidal anti-inflammatory drug (NSAID), such as Advil (ibuprofen).
+For example, bacopa might have additive effects (problems caused by combining the medications) with a nonsteroidal anti-inflammatory drug (NSAID), such as Advil (ibuprofen).

 Mood medications: Bacopa has had mood effects.
 For this reason, bacopa might have additive effects when combined with other mood medications, such as antidepressants.